USB Device Not Recognized — Data Recovery

 Raw NAND data must be reconstructed.
 The failed controller managed wear-leveling, bad-block mapping, and write sequencing — all of which must be rebuilt from the raw dump to reassemble your original files.
 Our engineers do this manually for complex cases. eProvided averages a 98% success rate on cases that reach the lab.
 Recovered data is returned on a new drive or via secure download.
 Rush turnaround — 24 hours for straightforward cases, 3–5 business days for chip-off — is available when you need it.

 eProvided’s flash-recovery work isn’t a marketing line — it’s documented operational fact.
-Our techniques have recovered data for NASA, the Department of Defense, the Pentagon, the U.S. Air Force, and the White House.
+Our techniques have recovered data for NASA, the Department of Defense, the U.S. Air Force, and the White House.
 We recovered NASA Helios mission data that had been submerged in the Pacific Ocean, and we’ve supported federal law-enforcement evidence recovery.
 When organizations that cannot afford to lose data face a drive their own computers refuse to acknowledge, the chip-level process on this page is the one they turn to.
 The same lab, the same engineers, and the same 98% success rate handle your unrecognized USB drive.
 Read more about our NASA and government recovery history.

 The list of brands our engineers recover from is essentially every brand sold since 1999.
 The ones we see most often in “not recognized” cases, with their characteristic failure patterns:

 If your brand isn’t listed, it’s not because we can’t recover it — this list just covers the most common cases.
 Tell us your drive model and we’ll share what we know before you ship.
 If the device you can’t recognize is actually a memory card rather than a USB drive, our micro SD card recovery page covers that — card readers add a hardware layer that changes the diagnosis.
-For general flash-drive cases, see our USB flash drive recovery service.
+For general flash-drive cases, see our general flash drive recovery service.

 For more reviews, see verified customer experiences on Trustpilot and in the eProvided community on Reddit.